How to Start an LLC in Kentucky

 • Filing more paperwork and paying filing fees when you move

-When you hire us to act as your registered agent, you get more perks, including a free domain name for your business for one year, a free operating agreement, and free annual report filing.
+When you hire us to act as your registered agent, you get more perks, including a free operating agreement and annual report filing—all you pay is the state filing fee.

 Step 3: File Kentucky Articles of Organization